peasantsboot/MigrationExercise/exercises/ex4/README.md

 # Exercise 4 - Migrate and Test a Content-Based-Router Scenario

 In this exercise, we will create and migrate a Content-Based-Router scenario, i.e., the source Integrated Configuration Object (ICO) contains xpath conditions that are carried out to determine the receiver that the message should be sent to.
 In our case. the xpath conditions check the country code, in case of DE the message is sent to receiver 1, in case of IN to receiver 2 and in case of US to receiver 3.
 If the condition is not met, the message runs into an error.
-Furthermore, we will create reusable aritfacts in Cloud Integration, i.e., a message mapping and a function library which are uploaded from the SAP Process Orchestration system.
+Furthermore, we will use reusable aritfacts in Cloud Integration, i.e., a message mapping and a function library which have been already uploaded from the SAP Process Orchestration system.

 ## Run the Migration Wizard